 You could even make your visit a day trip if you so please… just don’t forget to pack a cooler so you can bring some of the good stuff home.
 While you’re here, you need to tackle at least two of the Big Three: Black’s Barbecue (open since 1932), Kreuz Market (est. 1900), and Smitty’s Market (open since 1948).
 At Black’s, third generation pitmaster Kent Black is slow smoking his barbecue with a simple rub and local Post Oak wood, and dine-in, takeout, and curbside are all available.
 Choose the behemoth beef rib, packing a 9-inch-long bone with around 2 inches of fatty, marbled beef cocooning it; and don’t forget the hand-stuffed and -tied homemade sausage (original, garlic, or jalapeno-cheddar), made from an 80-year-old recipe that has stood the test of time.
 Kreuz is seating customers both indoors and outside, and putting out some solid German-influenced barbecue while they’re at it (try the Old World-style smoked wieners).
 Head to Smitty’s for Texas trinity of brisket, pork ribs, and sausage, fresh from the black soot covered pit, and throw on a pork chop or shoulder clod.
 Dine in the socially distanced dining room, grab some to-go, or hit the fresh meat department and cold sausage if you’d rather cook at home.
 If you have one more stop in you, Chisholm Trail Barbecue (opened by a Black’s alum in 1978) offers a drive-thru and barbecue sandwiches.

 Plan a luxurious stay at spots like the 1839 Tremont House or ritzy Hotel Galvez & Spa; or try Airbnb/Vrbo for more space and distance.
-Many of the island’s favorite eateries are still open for dine-in and/or takeout and delivery, including local gems Mosquito Cafe, Shrimp 'N Stuff, Porch Cafe, Rudy & Paco, and Little Daddy’s Gumbo Bar.
-If it’s a beach day, do the beach; otherwise, you can spend your time strolling the historic Strand District, a 70-block jewel where you’ll find gorgeous Victorian buildings housing museums, boutiques, theaters, shops, and La King’s Confectionary, an old-timey sweets shop where you’ll be picking up some ice cream, dipped chocolates, and taffy (don’t forget your mask, of course).
+Many of the island’s favorite eateries remain open for dine-in and/or takeout and delivery, including local gems Mosquito Cafe, Shrimp 'N Stuff, Porch Cafe, Rudy & Paco, and Little Daddy’s Gumbo Bar.
+If it’s a beach day, do the beach; otherwise, you can spend your time strolling the historic Strand District, which looks especially festive during the holidays.
+Year-round, the 70-block jewel where you’ll find gorgeous Victorian buildings housing museums, boutiques, theaters, shops, and La King’s Confectionary, an old-timey sweets shop where you’ll be picking up some ice cream, dipped chocolates, and taffy (don’t forget your mask, of course).
 Before you leave the island, pickup some six-packs to-go at the local Galveston Island Brewing Company.

-With sanitizing stations and regular disinfecting, The River Walk is open for visitors.
-Set up at a hotel right on the River Walk and start with some early morning breakfast tacos and potato pancakes at local institution Schilo’s; then take a short trip over to walk by the legendary Alamo to re-learn its epic story (its currently closed for visitors, but you can snap some shots of it while staring into the sun).
-The rest of your day can be spent checking out the grounds of gorgeous Spanish colonial missions.
-Or, you can get absolutely no culture at all, and spend your day at Six Flags Fiesta or SeaWorld (wear your masks, y’all).
-Head back to the tourist trappy still cool River Walk for enchiladas and guac at Acenar; or check to see which of these non-River Walk restaurants may be open for dine-in rezzies.
-On your way out, grab blackberry toasts, quiche, and ham and egg muffins at Bakery Lorraine; or visit the weekend morning Farmers Market to pick up artisan snacks and local coffee for the road.
+With sanitizing stations and regular disinfecting, both the River Walk and the Pearl are open for visitors.
+Set up at a hotel right on the River Walk and start with some early morning breakfast tacos and potato pancakes at local institution Schilo’s; or try the swanky Hotel Emma in the Pearl District and check out its badass lineup of restaurants, cafes, and bars.
+Looking for a little historical action?
+Take short trip over to walk by the legendary Alamo to re-learn its epic story, then spend the rest of your getting cultured at the grounds of gorgeous Spanish colonial missions.
+Or, get absolutely no culture at all and spend your day at Six Flags Fiesta and SeaWorld (just wear your masks, y’all).
+Head back to the tourist trappy still cool River Walk for enchiladas and guac at Acenar; or check to see which of these non-River Walk restaurants may be open for dine-in rezzies and hit San Antonio’s coolest bars, afterwards.
+On your way out of town, grab blackberry toasts, quiche, and ham and egg muffins at Bakery Lorraine; or visit the Pearl’s weekend morning Farmers Market to pick up artisan snacks and local coffee for the road.

 Sitting in the shadow of its flashier cousin, Dallas (which yes, you should also take a road trip to visit sometime), is a big-small town known as Fort Worth --- aka Cowtown, a moniker it picked up when drovers trailed over four million head of cattle through it between 1866 and 1890, a final stop for rest and supplies before crossing the Red River into Indian Territory.